madickinson/Resume/Resume.md

 [Email](matt.dickinson@outlook.com) | Worthington, Ohio

 ###Profile
 Experienced professional with commercial planning and zoning, pre-construction, and construction project management experience in the private and public sector.
-Able to adapt and thrive in fast paced, uncertain environments while maintaining a professional composure that is focused on client satisfaction high-quality deliverables.
+Able to adapt and thrive in fast paced, uncertain environments while maintaining a professional composure that is focused on client satisfaction and high-quality deliverables.

 ###Professional Experience
 ####PLANNER |OFFICE OF FACILITY MANAGEMENT, OHIO DEPARTMENT OF PUBLIC SAFETY | JULY 2015 - PRESENT